Ethernet

 10Base2 and 10Base5

 Cables look like thick phone cables, but with 8 copper wires instead of 2 or 4, and they go from each computer' to a Hub or a Switch.
-Supported speed is 10 MBit/second.
+Supported speed is 10 MBit/second.10BaseF

-Same as 10BaseT, but cables transmit light pulses, instead of electrical signals.
+Same as 10BaseT, but cables transmit light pulses, instead of electrical signals.100BaseT

-Cables look the same as 10BaseT but can run at up to 100 MBits per second
+Cables look the same as 10BaseT but can run at up to 100 MBits per second1000BaseT

 The Institute of Electrical and Electronics Engineers Inc. (IEEE) specifies in the family of standards called IEEE 802.3 that the Ethernet protocol touches both Layer 1 the physical layer and Layer 2 the data link layer on the OSI network protocol model.
 Ethernet defines two units of transmission: packet and frame.
 Engineers at Xerox first developed Ethernet in the 1970s.
 Ethernet initially ran over coaxial cables, while a typical Ethernet LAN today uses special grades of twisted pair cables or fiber optic cabling.